MunchDev/EpidemicVisualiser/README.md

 Note: This is a school project, feel free to send me a PR!

+__Status__: I'm too busy with school work to continue this project!
+However, if you stumble upon this, these are things you can update to make it work again:

+- The structure of the file published JHU has changed over the past two years.
+You need to update the CSV parser to make it work.

 ## Go to LiveNotes

 |Branch                   |Notebook on Binder                                            |